PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/01-Getting-Started.md

 Not all features of PHPExcel are implemented in all of the Reader / Writer classes.
 This is mostly due to underlying libraries not supporting a specific feature or not having implemented a specific feature.

-For example autofilter is not implemented in PEAR Spreadsheet_Excel_writer, which is the base of our Excel5 writer.
+For example autofilter is not implemented in PEAR Spreadsheet_Excel_writer, which is the base of our Xls writer.

 We are slowly building up a list of features, together with the different readers and writers that support them, in the "Functionality Cross-Reference.xls" file in the /Documentation folder.